adobe/aio-cli-plugin-app/README.md

   -v, --verbose                        Verbose output

-  -w, --workspace=workspace            Specify the Adobe Developer Console Workspace name or Workspace id to import the
+  -w, --workspace=workspace            Specify the Adobe Developer Console Workspace name to import the configuration
-                                       configuration from
+                                       from

   -w, --workspace-name=workspace-name  [DEPRECATED]: please use --workspace instead

-  --confirm-new-workspace              Skip and confirm prompt for creating a new workspace

   --confirm-service-sync               Skip the Service sync prompt and overwrite Service subscriptions in the new
                                        Workspace with current subscriptions